-Powered by .id - the population experts for City of Burnside
+Powered by .id (informed decisions) for City of Burnside

 The City of Burnside is an established residential municipality located in the eastern suburbs of Adelaide.
 It is bounded in the west by the parklands surrounding the Adelaide CBD, and in the east by the Adelaide Hills.
 The dominant form of land use in the City is low density housing, some of which has heritage and conservation attributes.
 Commercial areas are concentrated along major arterial roads and there is a regional shopping centre at Burnside (Burnside Village).
 Glenside-Eastwood is one of the few suburbs where non-residential land uses are significant, exemplified by the Glenside Campus of the Royal Adelaide Hospital (currently being redeveloped), and commercial/office strips along Greenhill Road and Glen Osmond Road.
 Viticulture is still undertaken in Rosslyn Park (Penfolds Winery) and there are extractive industries in the Adelaide foothills at Stonyfell.

 Early residential development in Burnside was focussed around farming activity (including viticulture) and the establishment of villages at Burnside and Magill.
 As Adelaide grew outwards, farms made way for suburban development.
 The proximity of the City to the Adelaide CBD, as well as the amenity of the area, meant that much of the municipality was settled by the mid 20th century.
 These older houses, as well as the leafy streetscapes, provide the City with its distinct residential character and there are extensive tracts of heritage areas.
 Population and dwelling change in the City has been relatively stable over the last 20 years, reflecting the established nature of residential settlement and lack of strategic redevelopment sites.